Claire Hayward

 College of Science and Engineering

 Claire Hayward is an environmental microbiologist and accredited environmental health officer.
-She is currently completing her PhD on waterborne infection control and microbial risk assessment.
+She completed her PhD in 2024 on waterborne infection control and microbial risk assessment.
+In 2025, she commenced a postdoctoral research position at the SAAFE CRC (Solving Antimicrobial Resistance in Agribusiness, Food and Environments) and the Future Industries Institute at Adelaide University (previously the University of South Australia), where her research focuses on environmental microbiology, antimicrobial resistance (AMR) risk assessment, and modelling.
+Claire was previously an Associate Lecturer at Flinders University and currently holds adjunct status.
 She is passionate about research collaboration with industry and government stakeholders to inform policy and regulation.
-For example, she has engaged with the State Health Department and Environmental Health, Healthcare Engineering and Plumbing peak professional bodies to support the translation of her research findings.
+For example, she has engaged with the State Health Department and Environmental Health, Healthcare Engineering, and Plumbing peak professional bodies to support the translation of her research findings.

 Qualifications